 Gentle Nutrition & Supplementation

 If you are feeling ready to bring in some gentle nutrition then consider eating regularly (every few hours).
-You can also consider building meals and snacks to contain all three macronutrients (carbohydrates, fats and proteins).
+You can also consider building meals and snacks to contain all three macronutrients (carbohydrates, fats and protein).
 Our article on foods for PCOS is a great place to start to understand the impact of diet on PCOS, or our PCOS meal plans can help if you are looking for further support.

 Finding Intuitive Movement